-On that dazzlingly clear August day, the young woman sat, read poetry by Ralph Waldo Emerson, and wrote several letters, using a flat rock as her desk.
-She wrote to her mother: “Extending as far as the eye can reach, lie the great level plains, stretched out in all their verdure and beauty, while the winding of the grand Arkansas is visible for many miles.”
+On that dazzlingly clear August day, the young woman sat, read poetry by Ralph Waldo Emerson, and wrote several letters, using a flat slab of granite as her desk.
+Julia Holmes wrote to her mother: “Extending as far as the eye can reach, lie the great level plains, stretched out in all their verdure and beauty, while the winding of the grand Arkansas is visible for many miles.”
 She also noted, “Nearly everyone tried to discourage me from attempting it, but I believed I should succeed; and now, here I am, and feel that I would not have missed this glorious sight for anything at all.”

 Holmes Became a Suffragette

-After climbing Pikes Peak, Julie and her husband kicked around Colorado but found no gold so they walked south to Taos, New Mexico where they lived for several years.
-After returning east, she became a reformer, slave abolitionist, and suffragette for women’s rights.
+After climbing Pikes Peak, Julie Archibald Holmes and her husband kicked around Colorado but he found no gold so they walked south to Taos, New Mexico where they lived for several years.
+After returning back east, Holmes became a reformer, slave abolitionist, and suffragette for women’s rights.
 I have to believe that if Julie Archibald Holmes was alive now, she would still be pushing the boundaries of the possible—climbing 5.14 routes, trekking up great peaks in Asia, and continuing to fight for continued rights and tolerance for all citizens of the world.
 You go girl!